ldrozdz93/cpp-visitor-pattern/README.md

 - It's easy to add convenient visitation capabilities to already existing stable class hierarchies.
 Just update the headers.
 - User can return arbitrary types from a visitation, like with ```std::visit```, compared to the "classic" visitor pattern approach in C++.
 - It's generally applicable in practice, unlike the often given advice "just refactor to ```std::vartiant```".
 - A base class user does not even need to know the possibly-visited classes, if he doesn't use the visitation capabilities.
-It's had to achieve it with ```std::variant```.
+It's hard to achieve it with ```std::variant```.
 - A base class user does not need to physically depend on the concrete derived class definitions, if those are not visited (see the full example below).